makary-s/simple-monorepo-proto/README.md

 ## Purpose

-The goal of this template is to provide a simple and convenient way of organizing TypeScript projects that meet the following criteria:
+The goal of this template is to provide a simple way of organizing TypeScript projects that meet the following criteria:

 - Do not require additional dependencies for managing a monorepository.
 - Can be easily integrated into existing projects with minimal effort.
-- Allow referencing neighboring packages without the need for their prior compilation and installation.
+- Allow referencing neighboring packages without the need for their prior build.

 ## Requirements